GSA-TTS/identity-site/content/_partners/faq._en.md

         id: c-3
         title: How do we get our application to production?
         content: >-
             <a href="https://developers.login.gov/production/" class="external-link">Check Production deployment for more details</a>.
-We deploy changes to our production configuration weekly on Thursdays between 11:00 am – 2:00 pm EST.
+We deploy changes to our production configuration weekly on Thursdays between 11:00 am to 2:00 pm ET.
     -
         id: c-4
         title: What do you support-SAML vs. OAuth vs. OpenID?